chrootlogin/docker-web-desktop/README.md

 ## FAQ

  * **Chromium browser does not work:** Yes because of the advanced sandboxing of Chromium which is not compatible with Docker.
 Try either to run this container privileged (`docker run --privileged rootlogin/web-desktop`) or start Chromium with disabled sandboxing (`chromium-browser --no-sandbox`).
+ * **Error: "sudo: effective uid is not 0, is /usr/bin/sudo on a file system with the 'nosuid' option set or an NFS file system without root privileges?":** Check if you have activated the "--no-new-privileges" flag in docker.
+If you have activated this flag then sudo can't get higher rights.

 ## Contribution

 This stuff is released under MIT license.
-I'm happy about every pull-request, that makes this tool better.
+I'm happy about every pull-request, that makes this thing better.